Getting your Trinity Audio player ready...

 Navigating the Close Quarters: Air Asia Flight to Malaysia

 My husband suggested I wait to write this post until I have more space.
 However, I want to capture my discomfort in real time.
 We’re flying Air Asia to Malaysia, and it’s a tight squeeze.
 The seats on this Airbus A330 are designed to pack in passengers, with 377 of us onboard.
-Our seats, 28A and B, are barely spacious enough for us to maneuver.
+Our seats, 28A and B, are barely spacious enough for us to move around in.
 I’m typing sideways because my husband’s broad chest means there’s no way I can face forward comfortably.

-The design clearly aims to maximize capacity, not comfort.
+The design clearly aims to maximize capacity rather than comfort.
 There’s barely any space between us, making it feel even more cramped.
 Luckily, the person next to him fits these narrow seats perfectly, which is a small relief.
 Despite that, the lack of legroom forced my husband, who’s of average height, to ask the person in front of him to adjust their seat back just so he could sit without feeling squished.
 This six-and-a-half-hour flight to Kuala Lumpur is proving to be quite the challenge!

 A Toast with Plum Wine Above the Clouds